 In addition to his academic books and articles Clarke has also published two photobooks about Hong Kong: Reclaimed Land: Hong Kong in Transition (Hong Kong University Press, 2002); and Hong Kong x 24 x 365: A Year in the Life of a City (Hong Kong University Press, 2007).
 More recently he has also co-authored Interruptions (University Museum and Art Gallery, The University of Hong Kong, 2016), a photography and creative writing collaboration with Xu Xi which was also presented as an exhibition at UMAG in 2016.
-Collaboration with creative practitioners from outside the visual arts world has been a particular concern in recent years – in addition to Xu Xi he has also worked with composers Chan Hing-yan and Joyce Tang, both of whom have written musical compositions in response to his images.
-His artworks have been featured in more than 70 exhibitions in Hong Kong, Great Britain, the United States, Brazil, Australia, Mainland China, Taiwan and other locations.
+Collaboration with creative practitioners from outside the visual arts world has been a particular concern in recent years – in addition to the creative writer Xu Xi he has also worked with composers Chan Hing-yan and Joyce Tang, both of whom have written musical compositions in response to his images.
+His artworks have been featured in more than 80 exhibitions in Hong Kong, Great Britain, the United States, Brazil, Australia, Mainland China, Taiwan and other locations.
 Amongst the one-person shows in which his photos of Hong Kong have been featured are: Hong Kong Nocturne, Goethe-Gallery, Goethe-Institut Inter Nationes Hong Kong, 9-26 October 2002; Reclaimed Land: Hong Kong in Transition, University Museum and Art Gallery, The University of Hong Kong, 4 - 15 February 2005; A Year in the Life of a City: Recent Photographs by David Clarke, University Museum and Art Gallery, The University of Hong Kong, 10 February – 18 March, 2007; Critical Proximity, presented as a part of The Third Lianzhou International Photo Festival, Lianzhou, Guangdong Province, China, 8-22 December 2007; and Hong Kong Experience: An Exhibition of Photographs by David Clarke, Brewhouse Gallery, Royal William Yard, Plymouth, England, 9 – 24 March 2007.
 Clarke’s 31 June 1997 project was shown at Videotage, Hong Kong, during the summer of 2017.

 Clarke has played a variety of public service roles in the Hong Kong art community.
 He was External Moderator for the Strategic Planning Group which developed the Hong Kong Arts Development Council’s first strategic plan, and served as a member of the Board of Governors of the Hong Kong Arts Centre for many years between 1994 and 2005.
 Clarke was involved with setting up the Hong Kong Art School, acting as the first chair of its Academic Committee and as a founding member of its Council (2000-2010).
 He was also a member of the Museums Advisory Group which developed the conceptual plan for M+ (2006-7), and he served on the West Kowloon Cultural District Authority’s Museum Committee between 2014 and 2016.
-In 2016 he began a term of service on the Board of M+ Collections Limited, a non-profit entity which holds the legal interest in the artworks of M+ for the benefit of the Hong Kong community.
+From 2016 to 2022 he served on the Board of M+ Collections Limited, a non-profit entity which holds the legal interest in the artworks of M+ for the benefit of the Hong Kong community.
 In addition to his local contribution he has also served on the College Art Association’s International Committee.
 Another overseas role he has played is as a member of the External Review Panel, Arts Quality Assurance Framework, for the Singapore Ministry of Education (2018-2020).

 Clarke is the founder and academic director of the Hong Kong Art Archive, a free-to-access visual and textual archive of information about Hong Kong art.
 See: https://arthistory.hku.hk/hkaa/